 Weaknesses

-• Being forced to run two different types of Energy without the support benefits from either (like Misty provides for W and Lt.
-Surge does for L)
+- Being forced to run two different types of Energy without the support benefits from either (like Misty provides for W and Lt.
+Surge does for L and none can be used on N types)